Shopify/quilt/packages/react-form/README.md

 Let's simulate a user interface that allows you add as many credit cards as you wish.

-You can initialize `useDynamicList` the following way
+You can initialize `useDynamicList` the following way:

 ```tsx
 interface Card {